secoats/oats_notes/ssh.md

 #### Burp and SOCKS

-You can also set up **Burp** to use this SOCKS proxy.
+You can also configure **Burp** to use your SOCKS proxy.
 In Burp go to tab `User Options` and scroll to the bottom for SOCKS proxy settings.
 Set hostname and port to match your SOCKS forward.

 Once Burp is configured like that, you can use the your regular Burp HTTP FoxyProxy profile in your browser.
-The connection will go through Burp first and then through the SOCKS proxy.
+The connection will go through Burp Proxy first and then through the SOCKS proxy.

 A lot of other programs and command line program support SOCKS proxies as well.
 Check the man pages of tools you need.

 #### Proxychains

 For programs that do not support SOCKS proxies, take a look at **proxychains** or **proxychains-ng**.
-The regular proxychains is available on Kali.
+The regular proxychains is available via apt on Kali Linux.

 After setting up the SOCKS proxy, edit `/etc/proxychains.conf`:
 ```bash